prasanthrangan/hyprdots/README.md

 > ./install.sh custom_apps.lst
 > ```

-As a second install option, you can also use `Hyde-install`, which might be easier for some.
-View installation instructions for HyDE in [Hyde-cli - Usage](https://github.com/kRHYME7/Hyde-cli?tab=readme-ov-file#usage).

 Please reboot after the install script completes and takes you to the SDDM login screen (or black screen) for the first time.
-For more details, please refer to the [installation wiki](https://github.com/prasanthrangan/hyprdots/wiki/Installation).
+For more details, please refer to the [installation wiki](https://github.com/prasanthrangan/hyprdots/wiki/Installation) for Arch Linux.

 ### Updating
 To update HyDE, you will need to pull the latest changes from GitHub and restore the configs by running the following commands: